skrey/yellow-extensions/source/help/en/troubleshooting.md

 2020-12-18 21:02:42 error Can't write file 'system/extensions/yellow-system.ini'!
 ```

-Activate the debug mode, if you're not 100% sure what causes problems.
-This shows you more information on the current page.
-You can use the debug mode to give a developer/designer additional information, to investigate the cause of an error or if you are curious about how Datenstrom Yellow works.
+Activate the debug mode to show more information on the current page.
+You can use the debug mode to investigate the cause of a problem, to show the stack trace of a program or if you are curious about how Datenstrom Yellow works.
+This is how you activate the debug mode:

 Open file `system/extensions/core.php` and change the first line to `<?php define("DEBUG", 1);`